emleddin/comp-chem-website/pages/AMBER_guide/AMBERguide-protonation.md

 ASP, CYM, GLU, and LYN are all deprotonated.
 ASH, CYS, GLH, and LYS are all protonated.
 HIS and HIE are protonated at N-epsilon.
 HID is protonated at N-delta.
 HIP is protonated at both N-epsilon and N-delta.
-ASH, CYM, HID, HIP, and LYN are all atypical deprotonation states.
-"
-caption="The different protonation states of aspartate, cysteine, glutamate, histidine, and lysine." %}
+ASH, CYM, HID, HIP, and LYN are all atypical deprotonation states." caption="The different protonation states of aspartate, cysteine, glutamate, histidine, and lysine." %}